aydiegithub/aydie-mllib/README.md

 ## Installation

-You can install `aydie-mllib` directly from PyPI (once you publish it):
+You can install `aydie-mllib` directly from PyPI:

 ```bash
 pip install aydie-mllib